iismaell/avia-ai/README.md

 # OpenAI API Quickstart - Node.js example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
-Check out the tutorial or follow the instructions below to get set up.

 ## Setup

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/)